vagetablechicken/HybridSQL-docs/hybridse/usage/api/c++/catalog/catalog.md

 ## Summary

-Catalog interface for HybridSE.
-User should his own implementation of `Catalog`
+ `Catalog` class is the Catalog interface for HybridSE.
+Users should implement their own  `Catalog`

 | Constructors and Destructors |
 | :--------------------------- |